-The question of why pursue management is usually followed by a confusion ensuing between the two courses PGDM and MBA in dual specialization.
-It is the solution to this very confusion that later decides on the colleges that a management aspirant wants to get admission in.
+The question of why pursue management is usually followed by a confusion ensuing between the two courses, PGDM and MBA in dual specialization.
+It is the solution to this very confusion that later decides on the colleges that a management aspirant wants to get admission to.

-Important as this question is, the answer is very simple and straightforward.
-But let’s first see how are these two management study-offering courses different from each other:
+As important as this question is, the answer is very simple and straightforward.
+But let’s first see how these two management study-offering courses are different from each other:

-A Post Graduate Diploma in Management (PGDM), is a management course offered by autonomous institutes in India – those colleges that do not come under any university).
-While they sure are recognized by the All India Council for Technical Education (AICTE), they run independently.
-While this course provides a Diploma at the end of the course,it is no less than getting a degree in management following an accreditation by Association of Indian Universities (AIU).
+A Post Graduate Diploma in Management (PGDM) is a management course offered by autonomous institutes in India – those colleges that do not come under any university).
+While they are recognised by the All India Council for Technical Education (AICTE), they run independently.
+While this course provides a diploma at the end of the course, it is no less than getting a degree in management following an accreditation by the Association of Indian Universities (AIU).

-An MBA (Master in Business Administration), on the other hand, is a management course that gives a Degree at the end of two years, and is offered by only those institutes that are affiliated to some university.
+An MBA (Master in Business Administration), on the other hand, is a management course that gives a degree at the end of two years, and is offered by only those institutes that are affiliated with some university.

 PGDM vs. MBA

-This is difficult to achieve as you get an MBA instead of PGDM.
-For an MBA-offering college, it is absolutely essential to strictly follow the University guidelines, and it applies to the syllabus as well.
-And for any changes to be inculcated, the University senate would have to agree on it, which can take upto 10 years.
-So it doesn’t come as a surprise, seeing batch after batch of management students reading the same things, without any change in the books and the reading material.
+This is difficult to achieve as you get an MBA instead of a PGDM.
+For an MBA ahmedabad, it is absolutely essential to strictly follow the university guidelines, and that applies to the syllabus as well.
+And for any changes to be inculcated, the university senate would have to agree on it, which can take up to 10 years.
+So it doesn’t come as a surprise to see batch after batch of management students reading the same things without any change in the books or the reading material.

-On the other hand you’ll find any PGDM offering college, being self-governing in its nature, changing its syllabus and reading modules as frequently as it needs to, giving more importance to practical or field knowledge instead of theoretical one.
-Plus, stressing on communication and soft skills as well at these places alongside regular syllabus, the students are benefitted in more ways than one.
+On the other hand, you’ll find any MBA College ahmedabad, being self-governing in its nature, changing its syllabus and reading modules as frequently as it needs to, giving more importance to practical or field knowledge instead of theoretical one.
+Furthermore, by emphasising communication and soft skills in addition to the regular curriculum, students benefit in more ways than one.

-One of the major examples of the same would be, the way a PGDM-offering institute would readily offer MBA in dual specialization, while an MBA college does not.
-Today’s industry standards have changed drastically over the years, demanding a lot from the people – least of all, knowing more than their field of study.
-So, instead of making a student do it on their own, a PGDM college gives them a good start by expanding the horizon of their specialization itself.
+One of the major examples of the same would be, the way a PGDM-offering institute would readily offer an MBA in dual specialization, while an MBA college does not.
+Today’s industry standards have changed drastically over the years, demanding a lot from people—least of all, knowing more than their field of study.
+So, instead of making a student do it on their own, a PGDM college gives them a good start by expanding the horizons of their specialisation itself.
 It gives a student the kind of boost they need in order to make a foray into any industry of their choice.

-It makes a lot difference knowing what it is that your alma mater can offer you in terms of helping you better your performance, and aiding you in getting ready to make a mark as you enter the real world of money and market.
+It makes a big difference knowing what your alma mater can offer you in terms of improving your performance and preparing you to make a name for yourself as you enter the real world of money and markets.